 - Lease vs buy analysis: Lifetime cost calculations considering asset depreciation value for providing lease versus buy recommendations

 The top benefits of fixed asset management software include:

-Tracking your business assets for accounting purposes can get confusing due to the sheer volume of data being tracked.
-With a varying number of assets (such as vehicles, machinery, hardware, and office equipment), a fixed asset management software can not only help store all that information but also organize it in a way that’s easy to understand–especially if you are trying to search for specific asset data quickly.
+Keeping records on your assets can be difficult due to the sheer volume of data being tracked.
+And manual data entry is not the best tracking system when your assets range from typical office equipment to vehicles, machinery, hardware, and more.
+Fortunately, a fixed asset management software not only stores all that information automatically, but also organizes it in a way that’s easy to understand–especially if you are trying to search for specific asset data quickly.

 It’s an unfortunate reality that many companies overpay in taxes and insurance due to ineffectively managing their fixed assets.
 Using a fixed asset software application can help your firm maximize the payoff from capital investments by clearly identifying each investment, its value, location, purchase details, depreciation method and accumulated depreciation.

 Cost of Fixed Asset Management Software

 Fixed asset management software can cost as anywhere from $10 to $99/month.
 One-time fees for perpetual licenses range from $295 to $6,800.
 However, there may be additional costs for user training, hardware installation, and implementation.

 Other factors to consider are how many assets you have, whether you prefer an on-premise or cloud-based management platform, or want mobile apps on Android or iOS.
 For instance, web-based FAM software can be accessed anywhere, which is favored by companies with assets spread out over multiple facilities.
 Integrations with other software, like ERP solutions](/erp/), and optional add-ons with extra functionality may also increase your total price.

 Does QuickBooks Cover Fixed Assets?